Travelers Share Their Most Obscure (And Useful) Travel Tips

 3. Bring A Fan

 This one is random, and probably dumb to most people, but I travel with a small fan because I need the white noise, and a lot of hotel air conditioners don’t run continuously.
 I have found that Quality Inn usually has continuous fan units.
+Their breakfast is usually somewhat bearable too.

 It also doesn’t hurt to ask hotel staff if they happen to have an extra fan.
 Sometimes it works, but not that often.